 - Suggests connectivity

-Orange has the ability to welcome individuals for connecting and collaborating with the brand while discarding any barrier of communication.
+Orange has the ability to welcome individuals to connect and collaborate with the brand while discarding any barrier to communication.

 - Prompts cheerfulness

 It is a fact that the brighter or lighter swatches of orange help to invigorate the human mind with happiness, vitality, as well as a refreshing feeling.

 Is the connotation of orange influenced by countries and cultures?